hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 ![Screenshot: The initial appearance of a workspace's variables page](./images/vars.png)

 To edit a variable, click one of its text fields or its pencil (edit) icon to reveal the editing controls.
-Make any desired changes to the variable's name, value, and settings, then click the "Save Variable" button.
+Make any desired changes to the variable's name, value, description, and settings, then click the "Save Variable" button.

-To add a variable, click the "+ Add Variable" button, enter a name and value, and save.
+To add a variable, click the "+ Add Variable" button, enter a name, value, optional description, and save.

 To delete a variable, click its "🗑" (trash can) icon, then confirm your decision in the dialog box that appears.